-So much of the adventure and fun of Roadtreking across North America is serendipity – the places you find while you're on the way to somewhere else.
+So much of the adventure and fun of RVing across North America is serendipity – the places you find while you're on the way to somewhere else.

 The Vermillion Cliffs were on an important route from Utah to Arizona used by settlers during the 19th Century.
 In fact, highway 89A basically follows the old wagon route west.